Prime Interest Rate in Canada

 Canada Prime Rate Forecast

 Inflation is up 3.8% year-over-year, meaning we are still further from the BoC target of 2%.
-Additionally, since the US Federal Reserve (the Fed) recently raised rates another 0.25%, the BoC likely will follow suit during their fall announcement.
-This past month, Fitch also cut the United States’ credit rating due to a 33% overall increase YoY in money supply which drove up bond yields.
+Additionally, since the US Federal Reserve (the Fed) recently raised rates by another 0.25%, the BoC will likely follow suit during its fall announcement.
+This past month, Fitch also cut the United States’ credit rating due to a 33% overall increase YoY in money supply, which drove up bond yields.
 American bond yields took Canadian bond yields and fixed mortgage rates along with them.
 It is now anticipated that inflation may remain stubbornly high and not reach the 2% target until sometime in 2025.
 This means we may not likely see any rate cuts until mid-2024, and even then, they may be gradual at 25 basis points per quarter.

 Final Thoughts